smokydastona/WaystoneButtonInjector/README.md

 # Waystone Button Injector

-Forge 1.20.1 mod that adds custom configurable buttons to the Waystones selection screen.
+Forge 1.20.1 **client-side mod** that adds custom configurable buttons to the Waystones selection screen and listens for server redirect packets.

 ## Features
 - Adds custom buttons to the Waystones menu
 - Fully configurable via config file
 - Supports unlimited buttons
 - Works alongside normal Waystone functionality
+- **Client-side only** - No server installation required!
-- **Client-side command execution** - No OP permissions required!
+- **Built-in server redirection** - No OP permissions needed
-- Compatible with ServerRedirect mod for server transfers
+- **Feverdream Respawn compatibility** - Listens for automatic redirect packets from server

 ## How It Works

-This mod uses a client-server packet system with **built-in server redirection**:
+### Manual Redirection (Waystone Buttons)
 1. Player clicks a button in the Waystones GUI
-2. Client sends a packet to the server indicating which button was pressed
-3. Server validates the request and sends the command back to the client
-4. **Client directly connects to the new server** (no commands, no OP needed!)
+2. **Client directly connects to the new server** (no commands, no OP needed!)
-5. Player is seamlessly transferred to the new server
+3. Player is seamlessly transferred to the new server

+### Automatic Redirection (Feverdream Integration)
+1. Server-side Feverdream mod sends a redirect packet when player respawns
+2. WaystoneButtonInjector receives the packet on channel `feverdreamrespawn:main`
+3. Client automatically connects to the specified server
+4. Perfect for death-based server transfers!

 This approach means:
 - **No OP permissions required** - Everything happens client-side
-- **No dependency on ServerRedirect mod** - Built-in redirection functionality
+- **No server-side installation needed** - Purely client-side mod
-- **Works with any Minecraft server** - No special server-side setup needed (besides having this mod installed)
+- **Works with any Minecraft server** - No special setup needed

 ## Configuration